How To Set Up A Marketing Agency Legally

 What’s most important, though, is that you file tax documents for your employees.
-An hourly or salaried employee will need a W-4 – Federal Taxes Withheld, which shows that you are paying taxes for that employee’s wage.
+An hourly or salaried employee will need a W-4 – Federal Taxes Withheld, which shows that you are paying taxes on that employee’s wage.
 Freelancers are most frequently on a 1099, a tax document that shows how much money is changing hands and gives liability for taxes to the freelancer.

 How to Set Up a Marketing Agency Legally for Your Own Protection

 Finally, another reason to file documents is to make sure that your business is protected.
 These documents can keep your information, intellectual property, and bank account safe from most issues.
-Documents for protection aren’t the most important, but there are plenty of times where you’ll want them.
+Documents for protection aren’t the most important, but there are plenty of times when you’ll want them.